sumbach/lkitching.github.io/_clojure_jvm/03_class_files.md

 The [getstatic](https://docs.oracle.com/javase/specs/jvms/se20/html/jvms-6.html#jvms-6.5.getstatic) instruction loads a field reference onto the operand stack.
 The operand of `#7` is the index of the reference to the
 `System.out` field within the constant pool of the `test.Hello` class.

-The string "Hello world!" is pushed onto the operand stack with the [ldc](https://docs.oracle.com/javase/specs/jvms/se20/html/jvms-6.html#jvms-6.5.ldc) instruction.
+The String "Hello world!" is pushed onto the operand stack with the [ldc](https://docs.oracle.com/javase/specs/jvms/se20/html/jvms-6.html#jvms-6.5.ldc) instruction.
 The operand of
-`#13` is the index of the string within the class constant pool.
+`#13` is the index of the String within the class constant pool.

-At this point the operand stack contains the arguments to the `java.io.PrintStream.<println>` method - the receiver (the contents of the `System.out` field), and the string to write.
+At this point the operand stack contains the arguments to the `java.io.PrintStream.<println>` method - the receiver (the contents of the `System.out` field), and the String to write.
 The method is invoked with [invokevirtual](https://docs.oracle.com/javase/specs/jvms/se20/html/jvms-6.html#jvms-6.5.invokevirtual) using the method reference in the class constant pool.